ome/omero-scripts/docs/user-guide.rst

 OMERO.scripts user guide
 ========================

-:doc:`/developers/server-blitz` provides a service to run scripts on the server.
+:general_doc:`OMERO.blitz </developers/server-blitz.html>` provides a service to run scripts on the server.
 The scripts are then passed on to a grid of processors called OMERO.grid that executes the script and returns the result to the server which in turn passes the result onto the caller.
 All scripts are of the